 You’re Proud of Your Research

 If you need excellent professional academic translation services by someone familiar with your field and with academic English, you have come to the right place.
 Not only will your document be translated to the highest standard of quality, but your text will also be clearer and more concise.
-No one will read your academic article, thesis or other academic text as closely as a translator!
+No one will read your academic article, thesis or other academic text as closely as a professional translator!
 She or he must understand your meaning in every sentence and recreate the same meaning in English.
 Would you rather a peer reviewer ask what you meant—or reject your article—or have your translator ask and make your article clearer?

 Portuguese into English Academic Translation